By Paul Lienert

 By 2020, Mexico will have the capacity to build one in every four vehicles in North America, up from one in six in 2012, according to IHS.

 The investment shift has implications for auto jobs and labor unions north of the border, particularly in Canada, which will see a 20 percent decline in production, IHS projects.
 Output will soar 62 percent in Mexico.

 U.S. auto production will rise 12 percent, and Detroit-based automakers are expanding domestic production by ramping up the pace at existing factories to as many as three shifts running six days a week, said IHS.
 By those calculations, Mexico is building more auto plants than in the United States or Canada through 2020.

 "It's all about lower production costs and lower export costs," said Michael Tracy, principal at the Agile Group, a Michigan-based auto consultancy.
 "That's what Canada used to be — the place for low-cost manufacturing and shipping.
 Now, everybody is targeting Mexico."

 Mexico's economy is seen growing faster than Brazil's next year, underscoring the success of Mexico's export-driven model versus regional economic powerhouse Brazil's more protectionist policies.
 The promised auto investment could help Mexico challenge regional dominance by Brazil.
 Analysts are warning of excess Brazilian auto production capacity within five years.

-Suppliers say the Detroit auto makers, with more than half the production capacity in Mexico, have not signaled any plans to expand vehicle output there.
+Suppliers say the Detroit auto makers, with more than half the production capacity in Mexico, have not signalled any plans to expand vehicle output there.
 But General Motors and Chrysler this year have said they will install additional engine and transmission production capacity in Mexico.

 In the competition for jobs with the United States and Canada, "Mexico's momentum, combined with its increasingly dense and capable supply chain, its persistent cost advantage and its trading relationships may give it a leg up," said Brookings Institution researchers in a report released last week.